ratijas/SLang.NET/SLang.NET.Test/README.md

 `$ SLang.NET.Test declare-unit call-static-routine-return-integer`

+For more information try this:

+`$ SLang.NET.Test --help`

 Report will be generated and printed on standard output in plain text format.

-TODO: output in JSON format.

 ### Exit Code